 Does the ground wire need to be connected to the breaker?

-A standard electrical appliance has three wires connected to it, the “hot” wire (the one that carries electricity), the “neutral” or “green” or “white” wire (which acts as a normal return path), and the ground wire (which is black).
+A standard electrical appliance has three wires connected to it, the “hot” wire (the one that carries electricity), the “neutral” or “green” or “white” wire (which acts as a normal return path), and the ground wire.
 The hot wire carries electricity from the panel to the appliance, while the neutral and green wires complete the circuit.
 The ground wire provides an alternate path for excess current, and doesn’t carry electricity on most days.

 Where should ground wire be placed?